 Perfectly balanced and contradictory, Below the Belt contains the multitudes of rock n' roll: sweet and rough, subtle and candid, traditional and modern, Saturday night and Sunday morning.

 Essential tracks: "Clean Dreams," "After the Flood," "Temporary Monument"

 Most of Temporary Monument is direct and punky.
-Energetic opening track and lead single "Clean Dreams" sets the table with its jangly melody, primitive and visceral clean tone guitars, and simple bass and drums.
+Energetic opening track and lead single "Clean Dreams" sets up the the album with a jangly melody, primitive and visceral clean tone guitars, and simple bass and drums.
 "Life in Hell," "Alien City," "The Desert," "Dissolving Man," and "The Wheel" are each reckless without quite falling off the tracks.

-Although raw and mid-fi Monument is also memorable and melodic, especially "University" and "On Cowardice."
-The title track, which dips into the New Wave side of the Wipers, is surprisingly poppy and straightforward.
+Although raw and mid-fi, Monument is also memorable and melodic (see especially "University" and "On Cowardice").
+The title track, which channels the New Wave side of the Wipers, is surprisingly poppy and straightforward.
 The band branches out on brooding, emotive, organ heavy "After the Flood," the best song on the album.

 Family of the Year